rjake/whereiation/README.md

 expectation is that the impact of these different factors have less and less pull.

-Sometimes itís easier to see an example of where one observation may fall.
+Sometimes it‚Äôs easier to see an example of where one observation may fall.
 For this you can use

 ``` r